-pandas: Get the number of rows, columns, elements (size) of DataFrame
+pandas: Get the number of rows, columns, elements (size) in DataFrame

-This article explains how to get the number of rows, columns, and total elements (size) in pandas.DataFrame and pandas.Series.
+This article explains how to get the number of rows, columns, and total elements (i.e., size) in a pandas.DataFrame and pandas.Series.

-Consider the Titanic survivor data as an example.
-It can be downloaded from Kaggle.
+As an example, we will use the Titanic survivor dataset, which can be downloaded from Kaggle.

 import pandas as pd